Season two of Apex Legends brought some interesting changes to weapons, turning the meta upside down.

-Apex Legends is a team-oriented game, and each class has its own interaction and unique synergy.
-Unlike Fortnite or PUBG, the class you take plays an important role in winning the game—however, your weapon and gear is still vital.
+In Apex, each legend has its own set of abilities, hitbox, and unique synergy.
+Unlike Fortnite or PlayerUnknown’s Battlegrounds, the character you pick plays an important role in winning the game—but your weapon and gear are still vital.

 - Kraber (sniper)